dojo/docs/dojox/image/SlideShow.rst

 Disabling the AutoLoad
 ----------------------

-The Slideshow widget automatically preloads a number of images in the background.
+The Slideshow widget automatically pre-loads a number of images in the background.
 While this generally provides a better user experience, it uses more bandwidth, so some users may want to disable it.
 To do so, set the autoLoad parameter to "false". e.g.